somleng/somleng-project/README.md

 ### Somleng-RTD

-Real time data collection tool for The Somleng Project.
-Coming Soon.
+[Somleng-RTD](https://github.com/dwilkie/somleng-rtd) is a Real Time Data (RTD) collection API for The Somleng Project.
+The API provides Real Time Data on various projects that use Somleng.
+The data includes project information, number of phone calls made, number of SMS messages sent and total cost savings.

 ### Somleng Demo